HarisKordic/HarisKordic/README.md

 <br>

 - 🔭 My goal is to become a FULL-STACK developer.
-- 🌱 I’m currently learning C# and React.js.
+- 🌱 I’m currently learning C# and Angular.
 - 👯 I’m looking to collaborate on Open source projects and repositories.
 - 🤔 I’m looking for help with React and C#.
 - 💬 Ask me about anything you want 😄.